turlucode/ros-docker-gui/README.md

 ## Supported GPU drivers
 Currently this project supports all HW accelerated containers, assuming your GPU is supported by either [`mesa`](https://www.mesa3d.org/) or NVIDIA drivers.
-> For older Ubuntu versions that need support for state of the art GPUs like the Radeon RX 7 series, we rely on the [`ppa:kisak/kisak-mesa`](https://launchpad.net/~kisak/+archive/ubuntu/turtle) repository.
+> For older Ubuntu versions that need support for state-of-the-art GPUs like the Radeon RX 7 series, we rely on the [`ppa:kisak/kisak-mesa`](https://launchpad.net/~kisak/+archive/ubuntu/turtle) repository.